Anti-Aging Skin Care Tips from the Dermatologist

 In the interim, we either try to use glycolic acid peels to get the glycolic acid benefits, or we try to add a glycolic acid skin care product during the day if there skin will allow it.

 When a person is able to use a glycolic product during the day, I usually have them eventually add a vitamin C product, too.
-I always prefer that to be my Professional Vitamin C Serum.
+I always prefer that to be my Vitamin C Anti-wrinkle Professional Treatment Serum.
 I believe this is the best vitamin C product made because of its stability.
-I have people use this every second or third day in place of the glycolic acid product to reap the benefits of vitamin C, too.
+I have people use this every second or third day in place of the glycolic acid product to reap the benefits of vitamin C in their skin care routine.

 Here is how I trouble shoot the peeling: